 If your kitchenette is or is going to be in a corner, you are sure to find these kitchenette design ideas up your alley.
 Corners are typically awkward to utilise and become dead space which goes waste.
 Installing corner shelves, lazy susans, or corner cabinets help your kitchenette corner from such a fate.
 In this practical kitchenette, the cooktop is installed on an angled counter that is custom made to the kitchenette counter.
 The chimney is also similarly installed thereby fully utilising the space.

 Downsizing Appliances Saves Storage Space

 A fridge has become a staple in all kitchen spaces.
 However, you don’t always need a full-length refrigerator especially if the kitchenette is tiny.
-Putting in a mini fridge allows you to have the convenience of storing the essentials without having to sacrifice too much space.
+Putting in a mini-fridge allows you to have the convenience of storing the essentials without having to sacrifice too much space.
 Similarly, other appliances like ovens, mixers, toasters can also be downsized.
-This fully functional kitchenette has it all – a small fridge tucked under the countertop, a oven, a toaster and a coffee maker.
+This fully functional kitchenette has it all – a small fridge tucked under the countertop, an oven, a toaster and a coffee maker.
 What more can one want.

 Stick To The Bare Necessities

 It is easy to want it all in the kitchenettes, but we can’t afford to forget that the kitchenette is not a regular sized kitchen.
 Restrict the appliances, dishware and crockery, and pantry items to the absolute minimum.
 Paring these back completely has several advantages.
 You will not run out of storage space and items will be easy to find and accessible when you need them.
 Further, the kitchenette will have a neater and tidier look and will be much easier to maintain.
 In the example pictured here the hob is restricted to a two burner and the serveware is kept to the minimum.